Buriki One

+Buriki One was primarily designed by Hiroaki Hashimoto, who worked as motion capture artist and created most of the fighters while studying martial arts.
+The inclusion of Ryo Sakazaki in an older version of himself than the one seen in Art of Fighting was Hashimoto's own idea in order to make him more fearsome based on his personal taste.
+Although the game was never released in Western regions, several game journalists have regarded the gameplay as one of SNK's most unique works for being so different from their previous IPs.
+The characters of Gai Tendo and Silber have also been featured as guest characters in SNK's fighting game The King of Fighters XI, while Ryo's older persona has also been featured in other SNK's titles as a stronger alter ego.

 Gameplay

-The control system uses two buttons for movement, keeping the player on a 2-D axis, despite the 3D arena.
-Pressing the left button moves the character in the left direction, pressing the right moves in that respective direction.
-Double tapping each button produces a dash in each corresponding direction for evasion and closing distance.
+Buriki One is a one-on-one fighting game whose controls are a departure from traditional works by SNK.
+The control system uses two buttons for movement, keeping the player on a 2-D axis.
+Pressing the left button moves the character in the left direction and pressing the right moves in that direction.
+Double tapping each button produces a dash in each corresponding direction, used for evasion and closing distance.
 Pressing both buttons makes the character block.

 By using the joystick, the player can execute attacks of varying damage levels.
-By pressing in the forward direction, the player executes a medium attack, up forward a stronger attack, and down, forward is the weakest, but fastest attack.
-By combining various combinations of the movement of the stick, a special attack is performed for increased damage.
-Unlike the 2-D iterations, however, no ranged attacks are present, keeping the preferred fighting distance between players at close quarters.
+By pressing the joystick in the forward direction, the player executes a medium attack, up-forward produces a stronger attack, and down-forward gives the weakest, but fastest, attack.
+By combining various movements of the stick, special attacks can be performed for increased damage.
+Unlike common fighting games, however, no ranged attacks are present, keeping the preferred fighting distance between players at close quarters.

 A fighter can win by knocking out his opponent, forcing his opponent to surrender, or by winning a judgment by a panel of three judges if time runs out.
 The judges are allowed to cast ballots for either fighter or a tie ballot that does not contribute to the decision.
 A tie will force a player to either give up or buy a continue.
 Should a fighter fall outside of the ring, the fight is paused until both fighters are sent back into the ring to resume the fight.
+Only the winner of the World Grapple Tournament can participate in the finals of each qualifying round.
+In order to enter the finals, the player must win three matches in the first round.

-Plot
+Plot and characters

-Setting

-It's Spring 1999...
-Fighters from across the world gather at the Tokyo Dome to compete in the World Grapple Tournament.
-Each contender has their own fighting discipline, ranging from the popular styles of Boxing, Karate and Professional wrestling, to the lesser known arts of Aikido, T'ai chi and Muay Thai.
-Finally, they have the chance to prove which martial art conquers all!
+The game is set in 1999 as fighters from across the world gather at the Tokyo Dome to compete in the World Grapple Tournament.
+Each contender has their own fighting discipline, ranging from the popular styles of boxing, karate and professional wrestling to the lesser known arts of aikido, tai chi and Muay Thai.
+The winner will prove their fighting style is the superior one.
+The fighters are: